aconamos/PeasantFisher/README.md

 #### Functionality
-Assuming you already have a bot application invited to your server with the send messages and manage users permissions (that setup won't be covered here), Edit `main.c` to adjust the following preprocessor macros:
+Assuming you already have a bot application invited to your server with the send messages and manage users permissions (that setup won't be covered here), Edit `src/project_vars.h` to adjust the following preprocessor macros:
 - `GUILD_ID`: the guild this bot should function in
 - `BOT_ID`: the user ID of the bot
 - `VOTE_COUNT`: the amount of votes for a yeet to pass